hyperledger-labs/orion-sdk-go/cli/README.md

 ### Version Command
 This command prints the version of the CLI tool.
-1. Run from 'orion-sdk' root folder
+1. Run from `orion-sdk` root folder.
 2. Run `bin/bcdbadmin version`.
 This command has no flags.